PRESSURE-COOKING

 Cooking grains.
 We recommend blue corn chips, rather than other grains.
 Only blue corn contains some compounds needed for development.
 Soaking, grinding and cooking the corn for cereal does not work as well.

-We do not suggest making oatmeal in a pressure cooker.
+Do not make oatmeal in a pressure cooker.
 The cooker tends to clog up and this could be dangerous.
-Steel cut oats are better.
+Steel cut oats are better and can be pressure-cooked.

 For more details, read Foods For Daily Use.